CaoxyStar/DRL_Algorithm_Implementation/README.md

 # DRL_Algorithm_Implementation
 This is a repository about the implementation of many deep reinforcement learning algorithms.

-- PG (Policy Gradient)
-- DQN (Deep Q-Learning)
+- Policy gradient ( A off-policy version using Monte Carlo )
+- Actor-Critic ( A off-policy version using temporal difference )
+- Deep Q-Learning ( A basic version with hard update )
-- DDPG (Deep Deterministic Policy Gradient)
+- Deep Deterministic Policy Gradient ( A bacis version with soft update )
-- TD3 (Twin Delayed Deep Deterministic Policy Gradient)
+- Twin Delayed Deep Deterministic Policy Gradient ( The improved version based on DDPG )
-- PPO (Proximal Policy Optimization)
+- Proximal Policy Optimization